minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 the head, then the body, then each arm, each leg, and finally each foot — is added to the scaffold until the hanging is complete.
-For example, the three diagrams below show the drawing after the first incorrect guess (just the gallows), the third (the head and body), and the diagram at the tragic end of a losing game:
+For example, the three diagrams below show the drawing after the first incorrect guess (just the scaffolding and the rope), the third (the head and body), and the diagram at the tragic end of a losing game:

 ![A hangman figure in three stages of completeness.](figure1_2016.png)